nasa-gibs/onearth/src/mrfgen/README.md

 * num_cores: (int) number of cores to use with mrf_parallel.
 Recommended is 2-4, depending on number of input files.
 * mrf_strict_palette: (true/false) Validate that the colors in input files match the MRF colormap.
 An error is sent if there are mismatches.
 Defaults to "false".
 * mrf_overwrite_colormap: (true/false) Overwrite the image palette using the GIBS colormap file specified with the "colormap" option.
 Defaults to "false".
+* background: (black/white/transparent) Forces background color of an image to be black, white, or transparent.
+Defaults to nothing to avoid extra processing.

 Let's modify the previous sample configuration to reproject the imagery into Web Mercator (EPSG:3857), generate a larger output size, and utilize a colormap: